Feeling Extremely Tired During Pregnancy? Here's What This Can Mean...

 But, as always, there's a blurred line between what's "common" and what's actually considered "normal" and healthy.

-In this article I'll give you three!
+In this article I'll give you three, and they're all related to your nutrition!

 1. You may have low iron levels.

-For women, our demand for iron increases drastically during pregnancy, and iron-deficiency anemia is common in pregnant women.
+For women, our demand for iron increases drastically during pregnancy.
+And, iron-deficiency anemia is common in pregnant women.
 When you're pregnant the volume of blood in your body increases by as much as fifty percent to support both you and your growing baby.

 2. Your blood sugar levels are imbalanced.

 While pregnant and outside of pregnancy, blood sugar that drops too low will lead to a drop in energy.
-This could be what's contributing to your pregnancy symptoms because your increased blood supply and elevated levels of certain hormones expose you to more dips in blood sugar and make blood sugar balance harder to achieve.
+This could be what's contributing to your pregnancy symptoms, because your increased blood supply and elevated levels of certain hormones expose you to more dips in blood sugar, and make blood sugar balance harder to achieve.

 At the same time if your blood sugar spikes too high too frequently your energy will also be unstable.
 Many women enter into pregnancy with high blood sugar or undiagnosed prediabetes.
 Managing your blood sugar protects you from developing gestational diabetes, miscarrying and decreases your risk of inflammation and infection.